Investing your inheritance: what should you do with it?

 Before investing, set aside an emergency fund with three to six months' worth of living expenses.

-This ensures that you have a financial safety net in case of unexpected expenses or job loss.
+This ensures you have a financial safety net in case of unexpected expenses or job loss.

-To minimise the chances of ever needing to use your emergency fund, assess your risk tolerance, which refers to your ability to handle market fluctuations and potential investment losses – your financial adviser will be able to help with this.
+To minimise the chances of needing to use your emergency fund, assess your risk tolerance, which is your ability to handle market fluctuations and potential investment losses – a financial adviser will be able to help.

 Pay off high-interest debts

-As previously suggested, your debts will likely be linked to your age and life-stage and may include a student loan, mortgage, or other home loans, credit card debt or other high-interest amounts.
+As previously suggested, your debts will likely be linked to your age and life stage and may include a student loan, mortgage, other home loans, credit card debt or other high-interest amounts.

 If you have any high-interest debts, consider using a portion of the inheritance to pay them off.